Nemesis (Christie novel): ITV adaptation

 In 2007, ITV broadcast Nemesis (aired 1 January 2009) with Geraldine McEwan as part of the third season of her Agatha Christie's Marple series.
-As with other adaptations made for this series, this version was only very loosely based on the novel, with the plot, motives and identity of most of the characters and scenes altered, almost everything about the character of the murderer substantially changed, and contemporary themes added (in particular, a lesbian subplot, as with several adaptations in the series).
+As with other adaptations made for this series, this version was only very loosely based on the novel, with the plot, motives and identity of most of the characters and scenes altered, almost everything about the character of the murderer substantially changed, and contemporary themes added.

 Sister Clotilde still murders Verity for deciding to leave the nunnery (and her) and marry Michael.
 She informs the Mother Superior that an unknown and heavily bandaged soldier has died, but covers Verity in bandages so she is buried as 'Ralph Collins'.
 When she sees a desperate woman's newspaper advert seeking her husband, Martin Waddy, who went missing in Dunkirk, Sister Clotilde tells the soldier (who has lost his memory) that he is Martin Waddy.
 She then presents him to the desperate wife, who accepts him.
 This deception is what leads to the other murders.
-Sister Clotilde commits suicide melodramatically with a statue saint's spear, and Ralph meets his real wife who has lived as a widow for eleven years.
+Sister Clotilde commits suicide with a statue saint's spear, and Ralph meets his real wife who has lived as a widow for eleven years.